How to Visualise Data in Tableau

 3. Click on the Field Option and replace number 10 with the Top N.

-4. Select Eur(000) from the available list below and make sure that you selected Sum in the field to the right.
+4. Select Eur(000) from the list below, and ensure you selected Sum in the field to the right.

 Click OK.
-As a result, changing Top N should now affect the number of countries displayed on your Tableau’s map.
+As a result, changing Top N should now affect the number of countries displayed on your Tableau map.

 combining tableau filter and top n parameter example